 A sample advisory regarding Typhoon Malakas last year showed maximum winds of 70 knots in the JMA bulletin but was nearly 15% higher at 80 knots in the JTWC advisory.
 The difference is more understandable when the different wind methodologies are known.

-Typhoons want to re-curve, if given the chance…and once they do re-curve they often want to do it quickly!
+Typhoons want to re-curve if given the chance.
+Once they do re-curve, they often want to do it quickly!

-In fact, nature relies on this re-curvature process in order to dissipate the enormous amounts of energy which goes into heating the ocean surface to a sufficient degree to form and intensify the cyclone.
+In fact, nature relies on this re-curvature process in order to dissipate the enormous amounts of energy that goes into heating the ocean surface to form and intensify the cyclone.
 As the overall ocean surface temperatures may increase in the years ahead, the process will be enhanced.

 This can be seen in the following image as an Atlantic storm of moderate strength moves into the mid-latitudes, expands and becomes a major extra-tropical storm affecting many thousands of square miles.